uidotdev/react-course-curriculum/README.md

 ### Solution

 If you get stuck, you can view my solution by checking out the `solution` branch.

+You will need to use React's `dangerouslySetInnerHTML` prop to show the HTML posts that the API gives you.
+We didn't cover it in the course but you can [read about it here](https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml).

 ### Approaches